Chugaister8/Python-Basic-Exercises-for-Beginners/README.md

 ## 4. Circle Area Calculator
 Write a Python program that calculates the area of a circle based on the radius entered by the user.

+## 5. Reverse Full Name
+Write a Python program that accepts the user's first and last name and prints them in reverse order with a space between them.